 5. When you buy an item, discard a similar item

+One way of keeping your home tidy is to keep the number of home items static.
+Therefore when you buy something, you must get rid of something.
 For example, you buy some clothes for work.
 Before you hang them up, check all your current clothes and discard those that no longer work for you.
-Obviously, this doesn’t work for all purchases, but can for clothes, toys, games, music, even toiletries.
+Obviously, this doesn’t work for all purchases, but can for clothes, toys, games, books and magazines.

 6. When the house is a real mess, play the ten-item game